andyet/fluentconf-native-web-apps/outline.md

 - Deploy index page with surge
 - Setup hjs-webpack
 - Deploy built app.js file with surge
+- Render basic "hello" content with React

 - Intro to React.js
     - Visit site
     - Talk about how it works
     - What makes it unique

-- Render basic "hello" content with React
+** frameworks talk/discussion **

 - Adding styles
     - show yeticss.com
     - create styles folder in src